MP3.com: My.MP3.com

-On January 12, 2000, MP3.com launched the "My.MP3.com" service which enabled users to securely register their personal CDs and then stream digital copies online from the My.MP3.com service.
-Since consumers could only listen online to music they already proved they owned the company saw this as a great opportunity for revenue by allowing fans to access their own music online.
+On January 12, 2000, MP3.com launched the "My.MP3.com" service which enabled users to securely register their CDs and then stream digital copies online from the My.MP3.com service.
+Since consumers could only listen online to music they already proved they owned the company saw this as a great opportunity for revenue by allowing fans to access their music online.
 The record industry did not see it that way and sued MP3.com claiming that the service constituted unauthorized duplication and promoted copyright infringement.

 Judge Jed S. Rakoff, in the case UMG v.
 MP3.com, ruled in favor of the record labels against MP3.com and the service on the copyright law provision of "making mechanical copies for commercial use without permission from the copyright owner."
-Before damage was awarded, MP3.com settled with plaintiff, UMG Recordings, for $53.4 million, in exchange for the latter's permission to use its entire music collection.
+Before damage was awarded, MP3.com settled with the plaintiff, UMG Recordings, for $53.4 million, in exchange for the latter's permission to use its entire music collection.
 Later, the firm no longer had sufficient funds to weather the technology downturn.
 MP3.com was subsequently bought and the new owner did not continue the same service.

 MP3.com sold

 Weakened financially, MP3.com was eventually acquired by Vivendi Universal, the then-owner of Universal Studios, Sierra Entertainment, Blizzard Entertainment and Knowledge Adventure in May 2001 at $5 per share ($23 below the IPO share price) or approximately $372 million in cash and stock.
 Jean-Marie Messier, then-CEO of Vivendi Universal, stated "The acquisition of MP3.com was an extremely important step in our strategy to create both a distribution platform and acquire state-of-the-art technology.
 MP3.com will be a great asset to Vivendi Universal in meeting our goal of becoming the leading online provider of music and related services."

 Vivendi Universal had difficulties growing the service and eventually dismantled the original site, selling off all of its assets including the URL and logo to CNET in 2003.

-E-mails to MP3.com artists and a placeholder message at MP3.com announced that CNET would be coming up with replacement services in the future, based around its current download.com facilities.
+E-mails to MP3.com artists and a placeholder message at MP3.com announced that CNET would be coming up with replacement services in the future, based on its current download.com facilities.

 A business unit of MP3.com, Trusonic, which provides background music and messaging services to retailers, acquired licenses with 250,000 artists representing 1.7 million songs.
 Trusonic partnered with GarageBand.com to revive these artist accounts.
 Trusonic retained most of the software technology developed at MP3.com and exists today as part of the Mood Media organization.

 On March 25, 2009, MP3.com announced in an editor blog entry that they would begin redirecting all of their artist pages and categories to Last.fm.